Oktopost/oyster/docs/Module/LoadSequence.md

 ## 4. Unmount **U1**, **U2**

 All the modules targeted for unmount are removed from the module manager.
+They can not be obtained any more from the manager using the *get* function.

 * Module manager's new state is: **M1**, **M2**

 	![](MiddleState.png)